abap2UI5-apps/abap-sql-console/README.md

-# a2UI5 - SQL Console
+# a2UI5 App - SQL Console
 Browser-based SQL Console that eliminates the need to install Eclipse or SAP GUI.

 ##### Features